top of page

 shane

 In 1981, a friend took Shane to a Wellington Film Society screening at the old National Museum.
-It was German love story in German with no subtitles.
+It was love story in German with no subtitles.
 That was the beginning of his journey as a filmmaker.
-Over the past 10 years, Shane has specialised as an editor.
-His editing credits include the critically acclaimed landmark documentary features Someone Else’s Country and In a Land Plenty, Sedition and Waves, as well as the award-winning short film The Intruder and feature drama Taking the Waewae Express.
+Over the past 30 years, Shane has specialised as an editor.
+His editing credits include the critically acclaimed landmark documentary features Someone Else’s Country and In a Land PlentySedition and Waves, as well as the award-winning short film The Intruder and feature drama Taking the Waewae Express.
 His controversial 30 minute drama The Terrorist was selected for competition at Clermont-Ferrand in 1994.
-He was editor and producer of the acclaimed Backroom Troubles which ten years on continues to be screened at international medical conferences and Ethics departments of medical schools.
-He has, since 1999, taught screen acting at the annual New Zealand National Youth Drama School building its reputation as being the course for aspiring young screen actors.
+He was editor and producer of the acclaimed Backroom Troubles which even today continues to be screened at international medical conferences and Ethics departments of medical schools.
+From 1999–2009, he taught screen acting at the annual New Zealand National Youth Drama School, building its reputation as being the course for aspiring young screen actors.
+His feature credits include (in collaboration with Andrea), Kobi (documentary), The Great Maiden's Blush, Hook, Line & Sinker and Taking the Waewae Express.
+After moving to Middlemarch with Andrea, he continues to work as freelance editor, as well as co-writing with Andrea, their latest feature film project Another Day in Paradise.

 bottom of page